 Well, get ready for flavor town in here.
 This all plant-based sandwich is anything but boring and will make you excited for lunch time.

-We eat sandwiches with roasted tofu or tortilla rolls quite often and I realized it was about time I share more of them on the blog.
+We eat sandwiches with roasted tofu quite often and I realized it was about time I share more of them on the blog.
 I read a lot about people wanting to make vegan sandwiches, but unsure what to put in between the slices of bread other than hummus.
 So I am more than happy to share this beetroot and pickle sandwich recipe!

 And another big realization I had recently: how could I possibly not have shared any beet recipes yet?
 We love this root vegetable so much, usually as a simple side dish by cooking the vegetable whole in the oven until soft and sweet.
 But also, using beet in sandwiches is surprisingly SO delicious!
 I find that it reminds of deli style sandwiches, especially with the combination of pickles that really makes this sandwich totally crave-able.